mavericzz/german-horse-racing/README.md

-# horse-racing
+# german-horse-racing
-Using Bill Benter's (1994) methods for german horse racing
+Using Bill Benter's (1994) methods on german horse racing

 The most influential paper on how to predict the outcome of a horse race and how to use modern computing for this task has been written in 1994 by Bill Benter: